ACLS and Epinephrine

 - Endotracheal Tube: 2-2.5mg epinephrine is diluted in 10cc NS and given directly into the ET tube.

-Epinephrine is used in the pulseless arrest algorithm as a direct IV push and also in the bradycardia algorithm as an infusion.
+Epinephrine is used in the cardiac arrest algorithm as a direct IV push and also in the bradycardia algorithm as an infusion.
 See the respective algorithm pages for more information about their use in each.

 During ACLS, epinephrine can be given 3 ways: intravenous; intraosseous, and endotracheal tube